RedaRahmani/Vertex/README.md

 ---

-With this module, Star can spin up a Meteora honorary LP, guarantee quote‑only fees, and stream investor payouts in under a minute—no bespoke scaffolding required.
-Let’s win that bounty. 🚀
+With this module, Star can spin up a Meteora honorary LP, guarantee quote‑only fees, and stream investor payouts in under a minute—no bespoke scaffolding required.  🚀